TritonDataCenter/manta/docs/manta-ops.md

        idempotent.

     c.
-For any other installation (including a multi-CN installation), you'll want to generate a "manta-adm" configuration file (see "manta-adm configuration" below) and then run `manta-adm update config.json`.
+For any other installation (including a multi-CN installation), you'll need to run several more steps: assign shards for storage and object metadata with "manta-shardadm"; create a hash ring with "manta-create-topology.sh"; generate a "manta-adm" configuration file
-       You'll also need to run "manta-shardadm" and "manta-create-topology.sh".
-       These steps are idempotent.
-See "manta-deploy-lab" for examples.
+       (see "manta-adm configuration" below); and finally run "manta-adm update config.json" to deploy those zones.
+Your best bet is to examine the "manta-deploy-dev" script to see how it uses these tools.
+See "manta-adm configuration" below for details on the input file to "manta-adm update".
+Each of these steps is idempotent, but the shard and hash ring must be set up before deploying any zones.

 8. If desired, set up connectivity to the "ops", "marlin-dashboard", and "madtom" zones.
 See "Overview of Operating Manta" below for details.